 Small Business Innovation Research

-Our mission is to stimulate the U.S. economy and business growth through the commercialization of innovative mission-related technologies by investing NOAA research funds in American small businesses and providing guidance to entrepreneurs throughout the process of researching, developing, and commercialization products or services.
+Our mission is to stimulate the U.S. economy and business growth through the commercialization of innovative mission-related technologies by investing NOAA research funds in American small businesses, and providing guidance to entrepreneurs throughout the process of researching, developing, and commercialization of products or services.

 Policy and Organizing Documents